mathteacher/mathteacher.github.io/_gardening/hugelkultur-mounds.md

 title:	"Hugelkultur Mounds"
 ---

 Here is the eastern half of my backyard before I began the process of building five hugelkultur mounds.
 A significant amount of time went into preparing this part of the yard.
 Two rose bushes and numerous bulbs had to be relocated.
-The most intense work went into removing the root systems of two previously chopped down huge bushes.
+The most intense work went into removing the stumps of two previously chopped down huge bushes.
 {: .gardeningTopParagraph}

 ![yard before building started](/assets/images/gardening/hugelkultur/mounds01.jpeg)